 E-4.
-Protecting the Child's Rights.
+Protecting the Child's Rights

 Whenever appropriate, after consulting with the child, the attorney should assist in the filing of a notice of claim, obtain counsel for clients who were abused or injured in foster care, and for clients who were removed in violation of their constitutional rights, and investigate bringing suit for damages for the client.
 The attorney for the child is obligated to protect all of the child's legal rights even if the attorney is not able to represent the child in another forum.

-F-1.
-Decision to Appeal.
 The attorney should consider and discuss with the child, as developmentally appropriate, the possibility of an appeal.
 If, after such consultation, the child wishes to appeal the order and the appeal would not be frivolous, the attorney should take all steps necessary to perfect the appeal and seek appropriate temporary orders or extraordinary writs necessary to protect the interests of the child during the pendency of the appeal.
+If the child is aggrieved by the order, the attorney should take and perfect an appeal even if a party is also appealing.